What I Learned from My Recent Course Development Experience

 For example, there was an in-class assignment point for each class period to give students credit for the activities they participated in during class (and to keep me accountable to making each class session interactive).
 To keep these in-class assignments from becoming stale, I deliberately used a different type of activity in each class session (e.g., video assignment, card sorting, jigsaw, case studies, presentations, question formulation, quiz questions, drawings, etc.), and included a mixture of individual, small group, and whole class components to the work.

 Originally designed to offer a fair assessment strategy by allocating points across various low-stakes assignments to help diverse students succeed, I discovered that using a range of learning experiences also served an additional purpose.
 At the end of the course, I asked students to tell me what the most impactful experience for their learning had been, expecting that I might hear some common answers among students.
 However, I received a different answer from nearly every student!
 It turned out that they were all responding to something different.
-For example, some students reported that they especially resonated with a certain lesson topic or activity, some particularly appreciated a specific expert interview or discussion board assignment, and others pointed to different aspects of the final project work.
+For example, some students reported that they especially enjoyed a certain lesson topic or activity, some particularly appreciated a specific expert interview or discussion board assignment, and others resonated with different aspects of the final project work.

 This finding highlighted to me the importance of providing students with diverse learning experiences, as each student has their own unique interests, preferences, and abilities.
 Different students will respond to different things, so if you want to catch everyone, you need to cast a wide net with what you make available.